Satpanth: History

-Origin

-Pir Sadruddin and his grandson Pir Imam Shah are credited with the conversion of the Khojas from the Hindu caste of the Lohanas located in Punjab, Rajasthan, and Gujarat.
-He laid the foundation of the communal organization, built the first assembly and prayer halls and appointed the community leaders mukhis.
-The founder of the Imamshahi Satpanth was Pir Sayed Nur or Nar Muhammad Shah who broke with the Nizari Isma'ili dawah in the 16th century by proclaiming himself the da'i or the Pir instead of Pir Tajuddin who was appointed as the Nizari Isma'ili da'i for Hind and Sindh by the Nizari Isma'ili Imam Muhammad bin Islam Shah.
-He thus lead the Satpanth until his death in 1534 AD.
+Pir Sadardin is credited with the conversion of the Khojas from the Hindu caste of the Lohanas located in Punjab, Rajasthan, and Gujarat in to the Satpanth Tariqa.
+He laid the foundation of the communal organization, built the first assembly and prayer halls and appointed the community leaders known as Mukhis.
+The founder of the Satpanth was Pir Sadardin Imamshah Bawa who broke with the Nizari Isma'ili Dawah in the 14th century by proclaiming himself the Da'i instead of Pir Tajuddin who was appointed as the Nizari Isma'ili Da'i for India and Sindh by the Nizari Isma'ili Imam Muhammad ibn Islam Shah.

-The descendants of Pir Sayed Nar Muhammad Shah (died 1534) led the Imamshahi Satpanth and its branches.
+Pir Sadardin was a prominent Shia Ismaili Da'i in India.
+The descendants of Pir Sadardin led the Satpanth and its branches.
 They were Sa'id Khan, Muhammad Shah and Shahji Miran Shah.
 Shahji Miran Shah's son and successor Sayyid Muhammad Shah along with his followers, especially among the Matiya Kanbis caste, launched a revolt and seized the fort of Bharuch.
 This revolt occurred around 1688/89 and was put down by Aurangzeb.
-The leadership of the Imamshahi Satpanth remained in the hands of the direct descendants of Shahji Miran Shah until Baqir Ali who died around 1835 and was the last Pir of the Aththiya.
-Shahji Miran Shah's wife Raji Tahira founded a separate branch of the Imamshahi Satpanth.
-The Imamshahi Satpanth then split into various groups that later identified as either Hindu or Muslim in the present day.
+The leadership of the Satpanth remained in the hands of the direct descendants of Shahji Miran Shah until Baqir Ali who died around 1835 and was the last Pir of the Aththiya.
+Shahji Miran Shah's wife Raji Tahira founded a separate branch of the Satpanth.
+The Satpanth then split into various groups that later identified as either Hindu or Muslim in the present day.

-Pir Sayyid Imam Shah was a prominent Nizari Ismaili da'i in India.
-His name was Imamuddin Abdur Rahim.
-He was born in Uchh Sharif in 834/1430, and was the younger son of Pir Hasan Kabiruddin.
-The Nizari Isma'ili historical tradition explains that when Pir Hasan Kabiruddin died, all his sons were present at Uch Sharif with the exception of Pir Sayed Imam Shah.
-The tradition.